jsdf/react-native-refreshable-listview/README.md

 ### changelog

+- **2.0.0-beta3**
+  - fixed proptype warnings from internal component
+  - adjusted default styling of refreshing indicator

+- **2.0.0-beta2**
+  - pulling down now reveals refreshing indicator behind current view, rather than the refreshing indicator moving down from the top of the screen
+  - `renderHeaderWrapper` is no longer used
+  - fixed infinite refreshing when pulled down

 - **1.2.0**
   - deprecated `renderHeader` in favour of `renderHeaderWrapper` as some developers seemed to be confused by the fact that a `renderHeader` handler